aeictf/EPiCA/README.md

 Information

-This package isan implementation of the Pierre Connes' algorithm (Connes 1985).
+This package is an implementation of the Pierre Connes' algorithm (Connes 1985).
 Current version works only for pipeline ESPRESSO CCFs, summed-up.

 Requirements